mamh-java/plugins_ref-protection/src/main/resources/Documentation/about.md

 be created as tags, containing information about the original ref that was changed, as well as the user that performed the change.
 This can be enabled by setting `plugin.ref-protection.createTag true`.

+Since the `refs/backups/*` branch is created in the same User scope as the delete, `Create Reference` and `Push` permission need to be granted to any user that is allowed to delete or force-push a ref or backups will fail.
+This is most conveniently achieved by granting the permission to `Registered Users` (all logged in users).

+Furthermore, to avoid the backup refs to be exposed to the users, a block on the `Read` permission on `refs/backups/*` is necessary.
+This will avoid a possible security issue in the following case:
+* user A has exclusive access to `refs/super-secret-branch`
+* user A create a change in `refs/super-secret-branch`
+* user A deletes `refs/super-secret-branch`
+* `ref-protection` creates a backup in `refs/backups`
+* user B can access `super-secret-branch` backup